Fact-checked by the onlinepaydaynews.com editorial team

 What Score Opportunity Are Renters Leaving on the Table?

-Millions of renters make on-time payments every month that are never reported to any credit bureau, representing a missed opportunity of potentially 20 to 40 score points in added positive payment history.
-This is a hidden credit score killer in reverse — not an active damaging event, but a passive gap that keeps scores artificially low.
+Millions of renters make on-time payments every month that are never reported to any credit bureau.
+This represents a missed opportunity of potentially 20 to 40 score points in added positive payment history.
+It is a hidden credit score killer in reverse, not an active damaging event, but a passive gap that keeps scores artificially low.

 Rent is the single largest monthly expense for most American households, yet Experian’s RentBureau program shows that fewer than 3% of landlords voluntarily report rental payments.
 Services like Rental Kharma, RentTrack, and Experian RentBureau allow tenants to enroll directly and have payments reported to the bureaus.
 Some property management software platforms now include opt-in rent reporting as a standard feature.

-For borrowers who already understand this gap and are trying to close it while managing existing financial pressure, our article on credit building strategies for shift-based workers covers practical steps that apply to renters in irregular-income situations.
+For borrowers trying to close this gap while managing existing financial pressure, our article on credit building strategies for shift-based workers covers practical steps that apply to renters in irregular-income situations.
 If you are facing immediate financial pressure alongside a low score, understanding whether a cash advance app or an emergency personal loan fits your situation is a useful parallel decision.

 Key Takeaway: Fewer than 3% of landlords report rent to credit bureaus, leaving renters without positive payment history that could add 20–40 score points.
-Enrolling in Experian RentBureau or a similar service converts existing on-time payments into active score builders.
+Enrolling in Experian RentBureau or a similar service converts existing on-time payments into active score builders, though the benefit varies by which scoring model your lender uses.

 Frequently Asked Questions